guionardo/govuln/README.md

 ## 🔍 Overview

-FBM Fiscal GoVulnCheck is an enhanced wrapper around Go's official `govulncheck` tool, designed to provide comprehensive vulnerability scanning for Go projects.
+GoVuln is an enhanced wrapper around Go's official `govulncheck` tool, designed to provide comprehensive vulnerability scanning for Go projects.
 It offers intelligent caching, submodule scanning, and seamless integration with pre-commit hooks, making it ideal for organizations with complex Go dependency graphs.

 ## ✨ Features